We do NOT live in a virtual reality!

 We love tricking ourselves with what we know.

 The theory that we all live in an virtual simulation is booming.
 The evidence seems to grow day by day and youtube offers a host of video’s to spread the meme.
 But is it true?
 I think it’s not, for one huge, and, in my mind, compelling argument: We keep on projecting our (desired or feared) reality onto the universe.
 And in our descriptions, we’ll use metaphors referencing our own understanding.
 We see, what we expect to see.
 No wonder the flat-Earthers can believe so deeply in their ‘proof’, while ignoring counter arguments.
-No wonder racism is hard to deal with
+No wonder racism is so hard to overcome.

 How does this work?